Delta-Academy/Go/README.md

 In the competition, the choose_move() function is called to make your next move.
 Takes the state as input and outputs an action.

+The state defined by two variables.

+- `observation` a (board size x board size) numpy array as defined above.
+- `legal_moves` a numpy array of integers containing all the legal moves on that turn

 </details>

 ## Existing Code :pray: